What do you get when an elite makeup artist teams up with a dermatologist and an eco-entrepreneur?

 Shop Editor’s Picks

-How do you feel about the W3ll People approach to makeup?
+How do you feel about this brand's approach to makeup?